 1. Wells Beach, Maine

 Looking for fewer crowds with long stretches of beach and tide pools to explore?
-Wells Beach on Maine’s southern coast has 7 miles of oceanfront with three public beaches: Crescent Beach, Wells Beach, and Drake’s Island Beach.
+Wells Beach on Maine’s southern coast has seven miles of oceanfront with three public beaches: Crescent Beach, Wells Beach, and Drake’s Island Beach.
 The beaches are free, but expect a small fee for seasonal parking and the summer trolley.
 Other recreational activities include hiking trails at Wells Reserve, kayaking, and tidal excursions.
-A 30-minute drive away is Palace Playland, a beachfront amusement park with rides averaging between $3 to $6 each; Aquaboggan Water Park, where you can purchase tickets based on age and park use; and York’s Wild Kingdom, a zoo and amusement park, with options for zoo only.
+A 30-minute drive away is Palace Playland, a beachfront amusement park with rides averaging between $3 to $6 each; Aquaboggan Water Park, where you can purchase tickets based on age and park use; and York’s Wild Kingdom, a zoo and amusement park, with options for zoo-only admission.

 Recommended Resort: Majestic Regency Resort

 2. Rehoboth Beach, Delaware

 Rehoboth Beach, the largest beach resort in Delaware, is a very affordable family beach vacation.
 Families can enjoy the beach and mile-long boardwalk with shops, dining, and attractions, including Funland, where rides range from 40 cents to $1.20 (less if you purchase a discount book).
 Beach parking is metered or by permit.
 Listen to free live weekend entertainment at the bandstand, walk or bike the trails at Gordens Pond, and for a small entrance fee, visit Cape Henlopen State Park with its famous “walking” dunes and Delaware Seashore State Park.
 Other excursions include boat rides, canoe and kayak tours, kiteboarding and Jolly Trolley Rides.